 The instant messenger or live chat feature should be clearly marked and visible to those attending.

 Why?
 Because it's their way of communicating with you and other like-minded individuals who are viewing also.

 Creating a communication channel gives those in attendance the chance to get talking about your brand and products, which can only be a good thing.

 For example, even if there is negative feedback from some, it’s better to know about it so you can learn from it and make changes.

 Opening the avenue for visitors to ask questions about your brand and products will make your booth more interactive and suitable for the purpose of a virtual trade show.

 A complete no-brainer.

-Before the Go Live date, have your events team check that the booth actually works from a user's perspective.
+Have your events team check that the booth actually works from a user's perspective, before the go-live date,

 If your booth looks shoddy, then why would your products be any better?

 Quickly testing aspects such as links, media, and page navigations will help avoid this and root out any errors beforehand.